-Glasgow Caledonian New York College (GCNYC) engages in a multifaceted planning and evaluation process to determine the appropriateness of the mission and the extent to which the mission is accomplished.
-The planning and evaluation consist of the strategic planning process, the Institutional Effectiveness process and operational planning and analysis.
+Glasgow Caledonian New York College engages in a multifaceted planning and evaluation process to determine the appropriateness of the mission and the extent to which the mission is accomplished.
+The planning and evaluation consist of the strategic planning process, the institutional effectiveness process and operational planning and analysis.
 Figure 1 demonstrates the relationship of these components to one another.

 Figure 1: Strategic, Operational, and Institutional Effectiveness Planning and Assessment

-The Institutional Effectiveness (IE) process is structured around the use of the Continuous Improvement Cycle Model (Figure 2) and the Institutional Effectiveness reporting forms.
-The institutional mission and goals provide oversight and guidance to the college and support units of the Institution.
-Mission statements for various departments are reviewed to determine congruency with the institutional mission and goals.
+The Institutional Effectiveness (IE) process is structured around the use of the Continuous Improvement Cycle Model (Figure 2).
+The institutional mission and goals provide oversight and guidance to the college and support functional areas within the institution.
 Goals are developed to determine intended outcomes for the programs and services provided.
-Assessment and reporting of results are accomplished through the use of the Institutional Effectiveness reports.
+Assessment and reporting of results are primarily accomplished through the use of the program learning outcomes reports, the Strategic Plan update report, and institutional assessment reports.

 Figure 2: Continuous Improvement Model